Organisation Information on PAF

 - A value of "Y" indicates that a Small User Organisation is present at this address.

-How to Query for Organisational Attributes
+Querying for Organisational Attributes

 It is possible to query for a particular